 Your health visitor or family nurse can advise you on options for returning to work and continuing to breastfeed, and put you in touch with local breastfeeding support groups.

-Continuing to breastfeed when you return to work, this guide includes information on your legal rights and how to negotiate with your employer.
+If you're continuing to breastfeed when you return to work, this guide from Maternity Action includes information on your legal rights and how to negotiate with your employer.